eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool uxr_buffer_request(uxrSession* session, uxrStreamId stream_id, uxrObjectId requester_id, uint8_t* buffer, size_t len);

-Buffers a request into a specific output stream.
+This function buffers a request into a specific output stream.
-The request will be sent in the next ``run_session`` function call.
+The request is sent in the following ``run_session`` function call.

-:session: Session structure previously initialized.
+:session: Session structure previously initialized and created.
-:stream_id: The output stream ID where the message will be written.
+:stream_id: The output stream ID where the messages are written.
-:requester_id: The `requester`'s ID that will write the request to the DDS World.
+:requester_id: The ID of the *requester* that forwards the request to the middleware.
 :buffer: The raw buffer that contains the serialized request.
 :len: The size of the serialized request.